If you are ready to learn more about the opportunities a career in court reporting can offer you, please contact our Director.

 If it takes longer to complete the program than three years, tuition is charged quarterly at $2500/quarter.
 Texas Refund Policy ends at three years (3000 clock hours).

 This is a self-paced program once theory is completed.
-There is no guarantee of the length of the program.
+There is no guarantee of the length of the program and the rate of progress must be maintained to qualify for financial aid and for cash students to remain an eligible student.

 What affects the length of the program for each student?